andraztori/marrakesh/marrakesh/architecture.md

 **Competition Generation**:
 - Uses `CompetitionGeneratorTrait` for extensible competition modeling
 - `CompetitionGeneratorNone`: No competition (for fixed-price sellers)
-- `CompetitionGeneratorParametrizedLogNormal`: Generates realistic competition using lognormal distributions
+- `CompetitionGeneratorLogNormal`: Generates realistic competition using lognormal distributions
 - Implements rejection sampling to ensure realistic sigmoid parameters (win probability at zero bid < 5%)
 - Uses `base_impression_value` as the sigmoid offset for realistic modeling